Albertlungu/PyGPT/readme.md

 - matplotlib

 ## Installation and Setup (MacOS METAL)
 This program requires the use of older Python releases, most notably 3.10.x.
 To do this, I recommend using PyEnv.
 The instructions for this are given below.
+Or, you could simply use the `metal_setup.sh` file after cloning.

 ```bash